Ceterai/Ceterai.github.io/MyEnternia/Wiki/TechDocs-Energy/README.md

 - Alta: Energy is the primary ingredient of life.
 I should make sure I always have enough of it.

+### Contents

+Altas use crystals to produce, store and gather energy and to convert it to electricity.
+As such, most alta energy sources are crystal-driven.

+Altas distinguish three types of electric energy: ceternia, alternia and enternia.

 ## Usage

 ### Crafting